 No, this is not possible.
 Besides, iMessage is a closed platform, only available for Apple devices.

 Yes, provided the iPad is running iOS 16, and the Mac is running macOS Ventura.

-As of September 2022, it is not possible to use this feature on SMS messages sent through iMessage.
-This would require each individual mobile phone carrier to edit or delete the messages on their systems, therefore too problematic. iMessage, on the other hand, runs on Apple’s servers.
+As of April 2023, it is not possible to use this feature on SMS messages sent through iMessage.
+This would require each individual mobile phone carrier to edit or delete the messages on their systems, therefore it would be too problematic. iMessage, on the other hand, runs on Apple’s servers.